Columbia Technology Ventures

 Unmet Need: An effective way to determine specific viral exposures

-In today's globalized environment, the myriad high-threat viruses, ranging from influenza strains to high-threat viruses like Ebola, Marburg, Lassa, Reston, and Lloviu virus, pose a complex challenge to public health due to high pathogenicity, risk of cross species transfer from wildlife and domestic animals to humans, and lack of established vaccine and therapeutic measures.
+In today's globalized environment, the myriad of high-threat viruses, ranging from influenza strains to Ebola, Marburg, Lassa, Reston, and Lloviu viruses, poses a complex challenge to public health due to high pathogenicity, risk of cross-species transfer from wildlife and domestic animals to humans, and lack of established vaccine and therapeutic measures.
 The constant evolution of these viruses has led to closely related viruses that are cross-reactive, making serodiagnosis difficult.
 Coupled with their potential for rapid transmission, this underscores the critical need for robust and adaptable serodiagnostic assays to identify and diagnose exposure to these high-threat pathogens.

 The Technology: A platform to efficiently diagnose viral exposures